Skip to main content

 Introduction

-• Listing: A listing is what we're configuring in the editor to tell IAPHUB what are the products we have for sale.
+• Listing: This is what we configure in the editor to inform IAPHUB about the products available for sale.

 Enable smart listing editor